Inbound AI For Urgent Care Calls

 Same-day illness and injury calls

-Fever, cough, sore throat, ear pain, urinary symptoms, minor cuts, sprains, rashes, and patients asking whether urgent care can help today.
+Fever, cough, sore throat, ear pain, urinary symptoms, minor cuts, sprains, rashes, and callers asking whether urgent care can help today.

 Outcome: Capture intent and move the caller toward the right visit, appointment, or approved next step.